nik-x625/qlines_app/README.md

 - install docker engine on the production linux server.
 Ref: https://docs.docker.com/engine/install/debian/, start from the step "Set up the repository"
 - In case of Mac, go to the Docker folder of the Mac, probably it is in this folder: /Users/amc/Desktop/G/Docker
 - git clone git@gitlab.com:mehdifth/platform.git  (note: Gitlab must already have the ssh public keys)
-- rename the platform to "app1" to be able to use more apps with this platform
+- rename the platform to "qlines" to be able to use more apps with this platform
-- mv platform app1
+- mv platform qlines
 - mkdir platform
 - mv app1 ./platform/
 - now there is one platform folder which could include folders like app1, app2, app3, ...